 The Meadowlands submarket consists of 88 million square foot, and is one of the most stable and desirable industrial submarkets in the country, defined by high density and low vacancy rates.
 The asset offers strong tenant functionality relative to typical product in the market.
 In addition, the acquisition basis, which is well below replacement cost, will provide the flexibility to lease the properties at the low end of market rents, and benefit from rising demand and limited new supply.

 When we closed the investment in September 2011, the property was 100% vacant.
 Within six months of closing, we successfully leased the entire property to three tenants at rent levels consistent with pro forma.
 With the property fully stabilized, we sold the property in October 2012 for a substantial gain.

 356-366 10th Avenue

 The site is located on the southern boundary of the Hudson Yards redevelopment area, two blocks from Penn Station, and directly opposite the acclaimed High Line Park.
-The Hudson Yards submarket of West Midtown Manhattan is currently experiencing significant development, and the fund’s site offers both close proximity to Midtown Manhattan and unimpeded southern views of Lower Manhattan from upper floors to potential future developers.
+The Hudson Yards submarket of West Midtown Manhattan is currently experiencing significant development, and the fund’s site offered both close proximity to Midtown Manhattan and unimpeded southern views of Lower Manhattan from upper floors to potential future developers.

 In April 2011, an institutional fund currently subadvised by Long Wharf Real Estate Partners acquired the Arboretum of South Barrington, a 420,000 square foot lifestyle center outside of Chicago in South Barrington, IL.